 We should also pay special attention approaching an intersection when in the right lane of two lanes heading in the same direction.
 If there is a car ahead in the lane to the left heading in our direction and it stops to turn left, it may block the view of oncoming drivers waiting to turn left, preventing them from seeing us.

 Also, the stopped car will block our vision preventing us from seeing the oncoming car.
 The oncoming car will not see us until we emerge from the blind spot and often this is only after the oncoming car turning left has already committed to making the left turn.
 It is advisable to proceed cautiously and move to Position Two or Three while approaching the intersection and resume Position One after passing through safely.

-One of the most important pieces of equipment on our motorcycles are the tires.
+One of the most important pieces of equipment on a motorcycle are the tires.
 The traction they provide keeps us upright.
 You need to know how they are affected by road and weather conditions.
 In Canada, we usually ride on roads that are paved with asphalt.
 In the United States, many interstate highways have concrete surfaces.
 Concrete provides slightly better traction than asphalt.
-You should however, be aware of the hazards in each.
+You should, however, be aware of the hazards each poses.